• Skip to primary navigation

 • Chopped Nuts: pistachios and blueberries (as pictured in this post!) is one of my favorite combinations.
 Chopped almonds, pecans, or walnuts would also be lovely.
 You could also add some pumpkin seeds.

 • Nut Butter: Almond butter is a great addition to this blueberry oatmeal.
 Just add a spoonful to the top while the oats are still warm and stir before eating.
+Peanut butter is also delicious.

 • Sliced Fruit: Add some sliced banana or fresh berries.
+Lemon zest is also a delicious addition.

 • Hemp Hearts: Add a sprinkle of hemp hearts for extra protein and omega 3s.